MasonN808/personal_website/research.md

 - Existence of Induced H-Saturated Graphs
 - Network Reliability Using Graph Coloring \[[preprint](https://arxiv.org/abs/2212.01284)\]
 - Counting Triangles Using Combinatorics
-- Metareasoning in Autonomous Systems
+- Metaprogramming for Contract Algorithms
 <!-- --- -->

 <!-- - [On the Classification of Networks Using Graph Scattering](another-page-4-Research#Graph_Scattering)